SnappyJumper/BookWyrm/README.md

     SECRET_KEY | "Your Django Projects Secret key value"

 4. Prepare the environment and settings.py file:
-    - In the Settings tab, click on Reveal Config Vars and copy the url next to DATABASE_URL.
+    - In the Settings tab, click on Reveal Config Vars and copy the URL next to DATABASE_URL.
     - In your GitPod workspace, create an env.py file in the main directory.
     - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.
     - Add the SECRET_KEY value to the Config Vars in Heroku.